gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * Use a strip of firm material to absorb the force of shank against the bar.
 For example, weatherstripping works ok.
 * Position the hammer stop bar horizontally as close to each hammer as possible.
 * Adjust the hammer stop bar vertically until it is approximately 1/16" above the shank drop point.
 So, when pressing a piano key, move the key down slowly and adjust the bar so the hammer shank does not quite hit the stop bar.
 Try to get an even distance for all 88 hammer shanks.
-* See video on my YouTube channel at approximately the 1:30 time: https://www.youtube.com/watch?v=ANJI4KAolEw
+* See *stem piano* video at approximately the 1:30 time: https://www.youtube.com/watch?v=ANJI4KAolEw
 * This one (also listed above) at the 0:50 time for shank stop bar: https://www.youtube.com/watch?v=xohaQG593e4.

 ### (5.D) Install a bar for the HPS sensors

-* See video on my YouTube channel (also listed above) at approximately the 1:00 time for sensor rail: https://www.youtube.com/watch?v=xohaQG593e4.
+* See *stem piano* video (also listed above) at approximately the 1:00 time for sensor rail: https://www.youtube.com/watch?v=xohaQG593e4.
 * Drill 88 holes in the sensor rail.
 Each hole is located vertically above a hammer shank.
 * If holes are precise, they can match the machine screw diameter.
 Otherwise, make holes larger to give room for HPS horizontal adjustment.
 * Horizontally, the hole is such that the CNY-70 on the HPS is close to the place where the shank rotates on the pin adjacent to the drop screw.
 The shank may get wider at this location.